 In collaboration with SITE Santa Fe's Education Department, Nina Elder asked K-12 students, “What needs to be protected?”
 Collaborating institutions include the Academy for Technology & the Classics, El Camino Real Academy, Elevation Children's Center, Girls Inc., Santa Fe County Youth Development Program, and Santa Fe Public School's Kiva Program.
 The mural resides in the Site Santa Fe Education Wing.

 Three lists were reproduced as billboard-sized prints and mounted on the exterior of SITE Santa Fe.
 The images beneath the text represent the conceptual nature of the words.
 Can skin offer protection from uranium powder?
 Is an island that is being submerged by a rising ocean a fleeting thing?

 Through stream of consciousness writing, Nina explores the phenomena that illustrate her more conceptual research.
 Asking questions such as “What is fleeting?
 What is exponential?
 She creates fields of words.
 She covers large pieces of paper in various pigments to further illustrate the phenomena and then incises the shapes of letters into the paper.
 Finally, after peeling away each letter’s shape, the ghosted words are revealed as a list.
+See more drawings.

-An Incomplete List of Everything in New Mexico was printed as a tee-shirt and a limited edition poster.
 The shirt was printed by Youth Works Santa Fe, an organization that professionally engages youth on the margins.
 A portion of the proceeds will be donated to support their programming.